 The only reason I suggest it is as an exfoliation method to help increase the absorption of the anti-cellulite cream you may be using.

-Maximise your cellulite cream effectiveness, help prevent cellulite
+Maximise your cellulite cream and cellulite treatment effectiveness, help prevent cellulite

 Neither a contrast shower nor self-massage can replace the effectiveness of a good anti-cellulite treatment, but they cost nothing and can be used as no-cost add-ons to your course of professional cellulite treatments.